smucclaw/documentation/docs/links-law-and-computer-science.rst

         Understand Computational Law and how L4 fits in.

-    .. grid-item-card:: L4 Approaches to the Law
+    .. grid-item-card:: L4, a DSL for law
         :link: returning-L4-and-law
         :link-type: doc